-In addition to my dissertation research, I, along with a co-author, have a book manuscript (under contract) in progress which examines racial identity formation and racial boundary making among non-Black members of historically Black Greek letter organizations.
+In addition to my dissertation research, I, along with a co-author, have a book manuscript (under contract), which examines racial boundary making and racial identity formation among non-Black members of historically Black Greek letter organizations.

 Presently, I serve as the graduate student coordinator for the Department of Sociology’s Critical Race Initiative.

 “The cost of being ‘real’: black authenticity, colorism, and Billboard Rap Chart rankings.”
 Ethnic & Racial Studies